Personalization With Conversation Media Marketing - Where Your Next Billion Consumers Will Come From

 There are many other ways personalization is being used and we will know them in a while.

-Personalization is basically marketing targeted with audiences or more individual in mind.
+Personalization is basically marketing targeted with the audience in mind.
 Personalization makes the customer feel special by showing them relevant ads.
 Not to mix it up with customization that is more about letting the customers make changes for themselves.
+Although the line between the two is often blurred.

 Personalization is not just about recommendations that you get from Amazon, Hulu, Netflix, Spotify, etc.

-A Recommendation engine is one type of personalization.
+A Recommendation engine is just a type of personalization.
 Although it may be one that has made our lives simpler and along the way has made us a bit lazier.

-Another good example is Keyboard apps like GBoard, Bobble, Ginger, etc, you get a highly personalized texting experience.
-They remember that you would rather use the giggling emoji than the laughing one and make sure that you don’t have to find them every time you.
+Keyboard apps like GBoard, Bobble, Ginger, etc also provide a highly personalized texting experience.
+They remember that you would rather use the giggling emoji than the laughing one and make sure that you don’t waste time, every time you wish to find them.
 They also save you time with helpful suggestions, autocorrect, auto space, etc.

-Let's take a peek into the future of personalization, shall we?
+Let's take a peek into a more advance side of personalization, shall we?

 Letting the users personalize

-Brands are also realizing that customization or giving the chance to users to personalize services/products and make them tailored fit as per the need of the users is a big hit.
+Brands are also realizing that customization or giving the chance to users to personalize services/products and making tailored products is a big hit amongst the users.
 You can see with the "Go Madbury" campaign by Cadbury where they ask users to invent their own Cadbury.
-Or with the hair care brand "Vedix" that takes pride in their products that are tailored fit for hair troubles after the consumer takes an extensive quiz.
+Or with the hair care brand "Vedix" that takes pride in their products that are tailored fit for hair troubles of each individual.
+Vedix designs a haircare package after the consumers take an extensive quiz.

 Conversation Media (An Umbrella term for all form of visual aspects of online conversations like Gifs, Stickers, Avatars, Emojis) is being used to deliver personalized brand awareness experiences to users in the virtual world.